-Keep in mind just because your child has few autism like symptoms, it doesn’t mean he or she has autism spectrum disorder.
-ASD is diagnosed based on the presence of multiple symptoms that affects person’s ability to communicate, form relationships, explore, play and learn.
+Keep in mind just because your child has few autism-like symptoms, it doesn’t mean he or she has autism spectrum disorder.
+ASD is diagnosed based on the presence of multiple autism disorder symptoms that affects a person’s ability to communicate, form relationships, explore, play, and learn.

 Social behavior and social understanding

-- Difficulty in making friends with same age group.
+- Difficulty in making friends with the same age group.

 - Difficulty in understanding other people’s feelings, reactions.

 - Repetitive body movements (hand flapping, rocking, spinning) moving constantly

 - Obsessive attachment to unusual objects (rubber bands, keys, etc.)